airsrl/tax_reductions/README.md

-#air - tax reductions V12
+Tax reductions - Odoo V12

-Add tax reductions to sale orders and invoices
+Add tax reductions (Ecobonus) to sale orders and invoices and print all to fatturapa